Paternal mtDNA transmission: In humans

 The mixing of maternal and paternal mtDNA was thought to have been found in chimpanzees in 1999 and in humans in 1999 and 2018.
 This last finding is significant, as biparental mtDNA was observed in subsequent generations in three different families leading to the conclusion that, although the maternal transmission dogma remains strong, there is evidence that paternal transmission does exist and there is probably a mechanism which, if elucidated, can be a new tool in the reproductive field (e.g. avoiding mitochondrial replacement therapy, and just using this mechanism so that the offspring inherit the paternal mitochondria).
 However, there has been only a single documented case among humans in which as much as 90% of a single tissue type's mitochondria was inherited through paternal transmission.

 According to the 2005 study More evidence for non-maternal inheritance of mitochondrial DNA?, heteroplasmy is a "newly discovered form of inheritance for mtDNA.
 Heteroplasmy introduces slight statistical uncertainty in normal inheritance patterns."
 Heteroplasmy may result from a mutation during development which is propagated to only a subset of the adult cells, or may occur when two slightly different mitochondrial sequences are inherited from the mother as a result of several hundred mitochondria being present in the ovum.
 However, the 2005 study states:

 Multiple types (or recombinant types) of quite dissimilar mitochondrial DNA from different parts of the known mtDNA phylogeny are often reported in single individuals.
 From re-analyses and corrigenda of forensic mtDNA data, it is apparent that the phenomenon of mosaic or mixed mtDNA can be ascribed solely to contamination and sample mix up.

 A study published in PNAS in 2018 titled Biparental Inheritance of Mitochondrial DNA in Humans found paternal mtDNA (ranging from 24 to 76%) in 17 individuals from three unrelated multigeneration families known to have a high level of mtDNA heteroplasmy:

 A comprehensive exploration of mtDNA segregation in these families shows biparental mtDNA transmission with an autosomal dominantlike inheritance mode.
 Our results suggest that, although the central dogma of maternal inheritance of mtDNA remains valid, there are some exceptional cases where paternal mtDNA could be passed to the offspring.

 In protozoa

 Some organisms, such as Cryptosporidium, have mitochondria with no DNA whatsoever.

 In plants

 In plants, it has also been reported that mitochondria can occasionally be inherited from the father, e.g. in bananas.
+A recent study further demonstrated that paternal mitochondrial transmission also occurs in Nicotiana tabacum (tobacco), where paternal mitochondria are able to rescue plant growth and developmental defects caused by mutant mitochondria inherited from the mother.
 Some Conifers also show paternal inheritance of mitochondria, such as the coast redwood, Sequoia sempervirens.